dkhopade/tap-cartographer-workshop/content/exercises/custom-sc-p2.md

       #@   return param("registry")["ca_cert_data"]
       #@ end
 ```
-##### Add Kaniko ClusterImageTemplate to the Supply Chain
+##### Create Kaniko ClusterImageTemplate to the Supply Chain

-We want to implement it in a way that the different implementations (kpack and kaniko) will be switched based on a selector - in this case, whether the `dockerfile` parameter in the Workload is set or not.
+We want to implement in a way that both **kpack** and **kaniko** methods can be used in a single supply chain.
+These will be switched based on a `selector` - in our case, the selector will test to see if `dockerfile` parameter in the `Workload` is set or not.

-We will use this one `kpack-template` thats deployed by OOTB
+We will use this one `kaniko-template` that is provided as part of OOTB templates package.

 ```editor:select-matching-text
 file: custom-supply-chain/supply-chain.yaml